Esshahn/acme-assembly-vscode-template/README.md

 },
 ````

 This clears the VSCode terminal output.
-If found this less cluttered, but feel free to remove this line.
+I found this less cluttered, but feel free to remove this line.

 ````